 B. Serological Test.
-The virus can be isolated from nasal secretions, semen, urine, buffy coats, and fetal tissues using a variety of cell lines, including rabbit kidney cells (RK 13).
+The virus can be isolated from nasal secretions, sperm cells, urine, buffy coats, and fetal tissues using a variety of cell lines, including rabbit kidney cells (RK 13).
 Recovery of viruses from experimentally infected horses rarely presents a problem, but it sometimes difficult to isolate viruses from naturally infected horses.

 C. PCR.
 The PCR has been used to amplify EAV nucleotide sequences to facilitate their detection in seminal plasma.
 However, this technique is not yet used on a routine basis.

 A. Treatment.
 Adequate rest with supportive therapy, if necessary, allows the majority of horses to make a speedy and uneventful recovery.
 Minimize the risk of the development of the chronic carriers; it is particularly important that affected stallions are allowed several weeks of sexual rest.
 It is also important to control pyrexia in the stallion as this may lead to a temporary loss of fertility.